US to impose visas restrictions for pregnant women

+Visa applicants deemed by consular officers to be coming to the U.S. primarily to give birth will now be treated like other foreigners coming to the U.S. for medical treatment, according to State Department guidance sent Wednesday and viewed by The Associated Press.
+The applicants will have to prove they are coming for medical treatment and they have the money to pay for it.

 The State Department planned to publicize the rules Thursday, according to two officials with knowledge of the plans who spoke to The Associated Press on condition of anonymity.
-The rules would make it more difficult for pregnant women to travel on a tourist visa.
-In one draft of the regulations, they would have to clear an additional hurdle before obtaining the visa — convincing a consular officer that they have another legitimate reason to come to the U.S.
+The rules will take effect Friday.

+The practice of coming to the U.S. to give birth is fundamentally legal, although there are scattered cases of authorities arresting operators of birth tourism agencies for visa fraud or tax evasion.
+And women are often honest about their intentions when applying for visas and even show signed contracts with doctors and hospitals.

 The Trump administration has been restricting all forms of immigration, but the president has been particularly plagued by the issue of birthright citizenship — anyone born in the U.S. is considered a citizen, under the Constitution.
 He has railed against the practice and threatened to end it, but scholars and members of his administration have said it’s not so easy to do.